-Hungary: Photon Energy has no business disruption22.
-April 2020. / SEE Energy News
+Hungary: Photon Energy has no business disruption, SEE Energy News

 Since it has implemented continuity plans and safety procedures for its staff, as well as purchased material in advance for its next projects, Dutch-based solar developer Photon Energy, with its portfolio focused on Hungary, does not expect its business to be significantly disrupted by the COVID-19 pandemic in the short-term.